Fonterra Kauri: 30 years of processing Northland milk

 "It was so flash and clean it was more like a hospital."

-After spending time in the production side of the operation Donnelly is now an environmental supervisor.
+After spending time in the production side of the operation Donelley is now an environmental supervisor.

 He loves the chance to give back to the local community and takes pride in that.